-To mark the end of this phase of the project, MoH will be co-hosting a vigil outside Downing Street to remember those who have died homeless.
-Find out more about the vigil here.
+To mark the end of this phase of the project, MoH will be co-hosted a vigil outside Downing Street to remember those who have died homeless.

 The number of people who are living homeless has increased sharply in the UK.
 While we hear tragic stories about people who have died while sleeping rough there are many other people who die in hostels or temporary accommodation and no one counts all these deaths.